Fascists have made substantial breakthroughs as European Elections results send a shockwave across Europe

 Fascists and the far right have swept the board across the European Elections.
 The results are a stark warning that must sound the alarm for anti racists and anti fascists everywhere to urgently organise and build movements to challenge and oppose racism and division and to expose the fascists.

 In France the European Elections saw the fascist Rassemblement Nationale (RN) led by Marine Le Pen take 32 percent of the vote, double the the vote of Emmanuel Macron’s alliance and gaining a nearly 9 percentage point rise on the RN’s 2019 vote, triggering Macron to call a snap general election.
-Just a few months before the US elections threaten the return of Trump to the White House, the French general election could see Fascist Le Pen and the RN win the presidency.
+Just a few months before the US elections threaten the return of Trump to the White House, the French general election could see Fascist Le Pen and the RN win, and if not make serious advances with many more seats.
 The fascist Reconquête! party led by Eric Zemmour and Marion Maréchal Le Pen took another 5.5 percent of the vote.
 Now the leader of the mainstream right party Les Républicains has announced he would back an alliance with the far right in the snap legislative elections.

 In Germany there was more horror, with the far right Alternative für Deutschland (AfD) gaining 16 percent—with the conservative CDU-CSU in second place on 30 percent.
 In Italy, fascist Giorgia Meloni’s Brothers of Italy polled 29 percent of the vote.